-Social media platforms such as Facebook, Instagram, Twitter, and LinkedIn, YouTube, and Pinterest, all function as search engines much like Google and Yahoo.
-This increases the demand for content and marketers are stretched further every month.
+Social media platforms such as Facebook, Instagram, Twitter, and LinkedIn, YouTube, and Pinterest, all functioned as search engines much like Google and Yahoo.
+This increased the demand for content and marketers were stretched further every month.

 Relevant internal and external backlinks are a vital part of helping Google understand your website's context and authority.
 The need for white hat backlinks also increases the pace at which companies begin pushing content on social.
 The metrics to accurately measure the ROI of social selling are not fully understood, however, sales professionals believe in the power of social selling.

-Each page much incorporate SEO optimization on all images as well as meta descriptions and title tags.
-A great design may look nice, however it will not help Google find you.
+Each page must incorporate SEO optimization on all images as well as meta descriptions and title tags.
+A great design may look nice, but it will not help Google find you.

-As Google continues to tweak their algorithm for semantic search marketers who stick to SEO best practices and track their progress using google analytics will be able to make small adjustments based on insights about how their website ranks in search, organic traffic, referring sites, and the most popular pages on their website.
+As Google continues to tweak their algorithm for semantic search marketers who stick to SEO best practices and track their progress using Google Analytics, they will be able to make small adjustments based on insights about how their website ranks in search, organic traffic, referring sites, and the most popular pages on their website.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.